yesh6289/rotating-wheel-effect-using-HTML-and-CSS/README.md

 HTML: Structure of the webpage.
 CSS: Styles and animations for the rotating wheel.
 Installation

 Clone the Repository:
 bash
-Copy code
 git clone https://github.com/yesh6289/rotating-wheel-effect-using-HTML-and-CSS
 cd rotating-wheel-effect-using-HTML-and-CSS

 Open the HTML File: Open index.html in your preferred web browser to view the rotating wheel effect.

-Code Explanation
+Code Explanation:
 HTML Structure
 The HTML consists of a main container (wheel-container) that holds the rotating wheel (wheel).
 Inside the wheel, there are four segments that are visually represented using a conic gradient.